Control of Pests and Diseases

 Control

-⦿ Destroying the caterpillars after collecting by hands.
-Spraying mixture of carbosulfan 3 m.l. in 1 litre of water
+⦿ Destroying the caterpillars after collecting them by hand.
+Spraying a mixture of carbosulfan 3 m.l. in 1 litre of water

 6.2.
 Diseases